stevencox/blackbalsam/README.md

 ![image](https://user-images.githubusercontent.com/306971/80292483-05426b00-8725-11ea-9ab3-0686c8a6c76a.png)

-Blackbalsam is an open source visualization and scalable computing environment providing computation infrastructure with  access to COVID-19 data sets and an emphasis on data, analytics, and visualization relating to North Carolina.
+Blackbalsam is an open source visualization and scalable computing environment providing computation infrastructure with  access to COVID-19 data sets and an emphasis on analytics relating to North Carolina.

 ## Overview